nluu175/backlog-server/README.md

 ## Instructions

--Run the import data command to import all the game genres
+- Run the import data command to import all the game genres
+- Run `source venv`